stashed/website/content/docs/v2023.10.9/guides/monitoring/grafana/index.md

 ## Before You Begin

 - At first, you need to setup a Prometheus monitoring stack in your cluster.
 Please, follow the [Prometheus Operator](/docs/v2023.10.9/guides/monitoring/prom-operator/) guide to setup your monitoring stack if you haven't done already.
-- Then, install Stash Enterprise edition with monitoring enabled.
+- Then, install Stash with monitoring enabled.
 Please, follow [this guide](/docs/v2023.10.9/guides/monitoring/prom-operator/#enable-monitoring-in-stash) if you haven't done already.
 - You must have `stash_dashboard.json` file.
 Please, contact us to get the dashboard JSON file.

 ## Install Panopticon